 Acting Director for the School of Communication and Media, School of Communication and Media

 How do various actors participate in and come to define the public sphere in today's digital, globalized world?
-This fundamental question drives my work as a teacher, scholar, and program coordinator of the Basic Communication General Education program at Montclair State University.
+This fundamental question drives my work as a teacher and scholar at Montclair State University.
 Working from a critical paradigm, I use communication, media, and social geography theories to examine how individuals, corporations, the media, and varied publics engage communication strategies and impact how we construct public dialogue and public life.
 Of particular interest is the rise of the "network" society and the role that emerging media will continue to play in these power games.

 I also have a passion for pedagogy and have done extensive work with instructional technologies, service-learning teaching, curriculum development, and assessment of learning.